ngendah/learn-gnu-make/introduction.md

 Introduction
 ==============

 When I first learnt to write my first program in C, it was a single C source file and constituted of a main function that printed to the screen the words 'hello world!'.
 It was compiled and built by executing the command `$cc -o <outputfile-name> <source file name>`.
-I have included it as my [first tutorial](tutorial0/readme.md).
+I have included a modified version of it as my [first tutorial](tutorial0/readme.md).
 This was a simple program, later on, to build something more useful and with a couple of more source files, I required a more efficient approach.
-And this is why and when I learned the use of GNU make.
-It simplifies the compilation, building and maintenance of a project.
+And this is why and when I learned the use of GNU make which simplified the compilation, building and maintenance of a project.
 Think of it as a chef who is given a recipe and ingredients and whose goal is to make a culinary delicacy.
 Analogically, the recipe is called a makefile; ingredients the various source files and dependent libraries which are (collectively referred to as prerequisites) required to make the delicacy.
 GNU make is therefore a build automation tool that follows a set of rules telling it how, from a list of input source files and dependencies, to build targets.

 # Key concepts

 Make, which I use to mean GNU make, requires a makefile.
 A makefile is a text file consisting of rules in a predefined format that contains comments, variables, conditional statements and functions.
+When make is invoked on a directory it searches for the recipe file with the name makefile or Makefile.

 ## Rules
 Make rules are a set of instructions telling it what to do and are classified into: